 Many of the titles that are featured aren’t particularly well-known or big successes critically or commercially.
 Much of the excitement movie viewers derive from HBO comes once the more recently released movies land in the library.

-Since Showtime was a subsidiary of CBS, it’ll be interesting to see what happens now due to the emergence of ViacomCBS.
+Since Showtime was a subsidiary of CBS, it’ll be interesting to see what happens now due to the ViacomCBS merger.
 Showtime has offered more mature content that wouldn’t clear regulations imposed on CBS’ own TV shows.

 What also helps Showtime stand out is its heavy focus on boxing.
 Getting access to that sport in particular with its pay-per-view model is especially crucial and makes it less dispensable in the coming years.